mikanbako/Date-setting-script-for-Android/README.txt

-A script that sets time to Android device.
+A script that sets date to Android device.

 NOTICE:
 This script can be executed with the device that can launch its shell on